RaRodRos/iniseg-dtp-storyline/README.md

 # Iniseg DTP and Storyline

+> This project has very specific usecases, it's finished and won't see any further development.

 These are macros and regEx patterns I developed for Iniseg to better work with Word and Articulate Storyline.

 ## Word